stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### MR SQUEAKINGTON

-Well they're taking a while.
+Well, they're taking a while.
 Eep!

 #### UNAL

-Yes, well, maybe the scanner's well hidden.
+Yes, well.
+Maybe the scanner's well hidden!

 #### MR SQUEAKINGTON

-Mm, yeah.
+Meep!
+Yeahhh.

 #### UNAL

-So, Corporal Squeakington--
+So!
+Corporal Squeakington.

 #### MR SQUEAKINGTON

 How would you find a scanner?
-Would there need to be another scanner? __[gasps]__ We should find the scanner for the scanner!
-The scanner scanner!
+Would there be--need to be another scanner? __[gasps]__ We should find the scanner for the scanner!
+The scanner-scanner!

+__[quiet snicker]__

+#### MR SQUEAKINGTON

 Eep!

 #### UNAL

-Ship?!
+Ship!

 #### MR SQUEAKINGTON